 If your short-term disability claim has been denied and want your case handled by a team with experience dealing with this little-known and difficult area of the law (even judges think ERISA disability claims are tough), you have come to the right place.
 Whether you are thinking about applying for benefits or have been denied benefits, we can help.
 Representation in jurisdictions where we are not already licensed is performed in conjunction with local counsel–at no additional legal fees to the client–and with permission of the court.

 - If your benefits have been denied and you did your own appeal, we can only help you if you have a second appeal available to you.
-(Really, the best hope is that you are contacting us before it gets this far - second appeals are tough and there is often extra work to be done by untangling errors made in the first appeal if it was not prepared by an ERISA experienced attorney.)
+Really, you should contact an attorney before your claim gets this far - second appeals are tough, and there is often extra work to be done by untangling errors made in the first appeal if it was not prepared by an ERISA experienced attorney.

 What is Short-Term Disability Insurance?

 Short-term disability insurance is an employer-sponsored policy that provides income in the event you are disabled from working.
 It is meant to provide income replacement for a short period.
 Short-term disability insurance policies normally provide coverage from 3 to 6 months, depending on the terms of the policy.
 The income replacement level varies from 60% to 80% or more of your pre-disability salary depending on the terms of your policy.

 Many employers offer both short-term and long-term disability insurance policies.
 If you are disabled for an extended period, short-term disability insurance benefits will pay until your long-term disability insurance policy takes effect.